Sport For Life Canadian Summit

 Coaching Athletes with a Disability

-Coaching Athletes with a Disability is a new National Coaching Certification Program (NCCP) eLearning module launched in Fall 2017.
+Coaching Athletes with a Disability is a National Coaching Certification Program (NCCP) eLearning module that launched in Fall 2017.

 The course is designed to provide coaches with knowledge to deliver quality, positive sport experiences for athletes, specifically those with behavioural, intellectual, physical, and sensory disabilities.

-The training will provide coaches with the ability to:
+The training provides coaches with the ability to: